 A New Year’s resolution is a promise.
 A promise we make to ourselves for the New Year.
 Regardless of what that resolution you commit to, the goal is to improve life in the coming year.

 Resolutions can come in many forms.
 Some people make a promise to change a bad habit, such as to stop smoking, or eating healthier and losing those unwanted pounds.
-Other make a promise to develop a positive habit like exercising more and remaining committed to that promise.
+Others makes a promise to develop a positive habit like exercising more and remaining committed to that promise.

 The Romans would give gifts and make promises, believing Janus would see this and bless them in the year ahead.
 Thus the New Year’s resolution was born!

 Millions, tens of millions of people make resolutions, and resolutions are good things.
 The top 2 resolutions are Exercise more and Lose weight.
 These resolutions are made worldwide, because, like all resolutions, they are a promise to do better, to try, to be better.
 We see room for improvement in ourselves and we promise to work to achieve this betterment.

 Resolutions are hard.
 They are hard because, like any desired change, it takes a lot of work, dedication, and commitment.
 Not that we don’t have these qualities.
 Diet Rite knows and believes in the desire and commitment of everyone who read our articles and visits our site.